AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 * [Creating a Release](#Creating-a-Release)

-For a description of the roles and responsibilities of the various members of the OpenEXR community, see [GOVERNANCE](GOVERNANCE.md), and for further details, see the project's [Technical Charter](ASWF/charter/OpenEXR-Technical-Charter.md).
+For a description of the roles and responsibilities of the various members of the Imath community, see [GOVERNANCE](GOVERNANCE.md), and for further details, see the project's [Technical Charter](ASWF/charter/OpenEXR-Technical-Charter.md).
 Briefly, Contributors are anyone who submits content to the project, Committers